LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ---
 ## Intro

-This guide is going to be a little different than what I would usually do, typically my guides would focus on a singular component or pattern.
-This time, it's a broken site we'll be looking at and I'll be showing how to report the issues and/or fix them.
+This guide is going to be a little different than what I would usually write, typically my guides would focus on a singular component or pattern.
+This time, it's a broken site we'll be looking at and I'll be showing how to report the issues and make suggestions on how to fix them.
 Initially, I was going to call this "Learn how to Test a Website's Accessibility", which sort of makes sense, but also indicates I would be the teacher.
 I'm not going to be teaching anything, I will provide some clues, but I guess the objective is to find what you can and then compare with my findings.

 I've built a website for a fictional company and brace yourselves, I have intentionally made it inaccessible.
 Why would you do that?
 I hear you say.
 Well, firstly it's not a new idea, there's quite a few examples around the web, folks make them for various reasons: